collinsmokaya28/phase-1-project/README.md

 8. Ensure the page doesnt have any redirecting when reloading.
 9. Ensure also the page prevents default loading.
 10. Ensure the page does not persist.

+# Linking to live site on Github.pages
+ In the Github repository, click on the settings, then scroll down to Github pages.
+Under source section choose main and save. then the page refreshes, scroll back to Github pages to see the generated site link.